cliffeh/rvem/README.md

 All of the test programs run successfully - or at least they do on _my_ computer ;-) - although I'd like to have more testing in place (natch).
 I've been trying to maintain a list of [TODOs](TODO.md) for future improvements.

+## Caveats
+This emulator only supports running statically-linked binaries, and (probably) only those assembled from source; i.e., I wouldn't expect a program (cross-)compiled with GCC and dynamically linked to libc to work.

 ## References
 * [RISC-V Instruction Set Manual](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) - Massive PDF describing the entire spec
 * [RV32I Base Integer Instruction Set](https://docs.openhwgroup.org/projects/cva6-user-manual/01_cva6_user/RISCV_Instructions_RV32I.html) - Pseudocode reference for each instruction